Moorish architecture: In the Maghreb

-Some of the oldest surviving Islamic-era monuments in the Maghreb are military structures in Ifriqiya and present-day Tunisia.
+Some of the oldest surviving Islamic-era monuments in the Maghreb are military structures in present-day Tunisia.
 The best-known examples are the Ribat of Sousse and the Ribat of Monastir, both dating generally from the Aghlabid period in the 9th century.
-A ribat was a type of residential fortress which was built to guard the early frontiers of Muslim territory in North Africa, including the coastline.
+A ribat was a type of residential fortress which was built to guard the early frontiers of Muslim territory in North Africa.
 They were built at intervals along the coastline so that they could signal each other from afar.
-Especially in later periods, ribats also served as a kind of spiritual retreat, and the examples in Sousse and Monastir both contained prayer rooms that acted as mosques.
 Also dating from the same period are the city walls of Sousse and Sfax, both made in stone and bearing similarities to earlier Byzantine-Roman walls in Africa.